apache/incubator-weex-site/source/guide/index.md

 ![Different switch](./images/different-switch.png)

-If you want to use additional native components, other than the built-in components Weex provides, you need to implement them on each platform and keep their behaviors consistent.
+If you want to use additional native components, other than the built-in components provided by Weex, you need to implement them on each platform and keep their behaviors consistent.
 The most practical way is to integrate the existing native components to Weex platform. /_ need explanation _/

 ### Native Modules